xubylele/jinja2-html-enhancer/README.md

 ## Usage

+- **Syntax Highlighting**:
-1. Open a file with the `.jinja2.html` extension.
+  - Open a file with the `.jinja2.html` extension.
-2. The extension will automatically apply syntax highlighting to both HTML and Jinja2 templating language.
+  - The extension will automatically apply syntax highlighting to both HTML and Jinja2 templating language.
-3. Enjoy a seamless coding experience with both HTML and Jinja2.
+  - Enjoy a seamless coding experience with both HTML and Jinja2.

+- **Formatting**:
+  - The extension will automatically highlight Jinja2 syntax within HTML files.
+  - Use the color-coded syntax to identify Jinja2 control structures, variables, and filters.
+  - Write and read Jinja2 code within HTML files with ease.

 ## Supported Jinja2 Syntax